ChrisPenner/session-sauce/README.md

 ## Compatibility

+session-sauce should work on most linux and mac machines, and works with most bash-compatible shells.

 Installation options:

 * copy-paste `session-sauce.plugin.zsh` onto your machine and source it from your shell's `rc` file.
 (E.g. `~/.bashrc` or `~/.zshrc`)